mongoose-os-apps/aws-uart/README.md

 ## Overview
 This app does two things.
 - Reading UART 0 of ESP8266 and sending it to AWS IoT
-- Sending device meta data and two pins state to AWS IoT
+- Sending device metadata and two pins state to AWS IoT

 ## How to install this app